WHAT IS REC CAMP LIKE?

 We request one adult for every seven students.

 Many adult leaders will be asked to serve as Adult Life Group Leaders.
 Student Life provides Bible Study materials 5-6 weeks before camp to allow adequate preparation time.
 Adult Life Group Leaders serve as a motivator and encourager during Recreation and lead the Bible Study for their Life Group.
 There is a Life Group Leadership Meeting each morning for Life Group Leaders and Student Leaders to pray and focus on the theme for each day.

 WHAT WILL STUDENT PASTORS DO AT CAMP?

 Student Life camps are designed to free Student Pastors from a lot of responsibility so that they can spend time building relationships with their students.
 Each evening there will be a Student Pastor Gathering one hour before the worship service for prayer and fellowship.
-This meeting takes place while the students are in their evening Prayer Gatherings with their Family Groups.
-For this reason, it is best for Student Pastors not to serve as Family Group Leaders.
+This meeting takes place while the students are in their evening Prayer Gatherings with their Life Groups.
+For this reason, it is best for Student Pastors not to serve as Life Group Leaders.
 We believe that this is an extremely important aspect of Student Life Camp.

 DO WE NEED TO BE A SPECIFIC DENOMINATION TO ATTEND STUDENT LIFE CAMPS?

 No. Student Life is an inter-denominational, evangelical ministry serving the local church.
 Feel free to contact us if you would like a list of church references.

 WHAT ARE THE GOALS OF STUDENT LIFE CAMPS?

 We have numerous goals for our events, but ultimately, our goals involve life change happening in students, adults and us.
 In Scripture, every time someone spent time with Jesus, he or she went away changed.
 We hope each person leaves this experience changed.
 Not because of technical effects, entertaining dramas, challenging recreation or even meeting new people, but because we have been with Jesus.